 There’s more space.
 Lowering the floor gives the wheelchair user maximum headroom when they’re inside.
 It also means that they’ll be able to see out of the windows.

-If the floor wasn’t lowered, then you could potentially get a wheelchair user inside but they’d be high up and may not be able to see out of any windows – this could make passengers feel travel sick.
+If the floor wasn’t lowered, then you could potentially get a wheelchair user inside but they’d be high up and may not be able to see out of any windows, which could make passengers feel travel sick.

 Can I get a WAV that was originally a standard production car?